 Terms of reference for Representatives are as set out in the relevant section of the UNC.

-NB: In circumstances where a group of companies hold more than one licence, the group will only be entitled to make a single nomination and to exercise nine (9) votes regardless of the number of licences held.
+NB: In circumstances where a group of companies hold more than one Shipper licence, the group will only be entitled to make a single nomination and to exercise nine (9) votes regardless of the number of licences held.

 Rules for Nomination and (if necessary) Election to the Demand Estimation Sub Committee (DESC)

-Objective - to enable up to five (5) Users’ Representatives to sit on the Demand Estimation Sub Committee (DESC).
+Objective - to enable up to five (5) Shipper Users’ Representatives to sit on the Demand Estimation Sub Committee (DESC).

 Nominations are invited from any relevant licensees who are holders of a gas shipping licence and who are bound under the terms of the UNC framework.